Nicotine dependence: Psychosocial

 In addition to the specific neurological changes in nicotinic receptors, there are other changes that occur as dependence develops.
 Through various conditioning mechanisms (operant and cue/classical), smoking comes to be associated with different mood and cognitive states as well as external contexts and cues.

 Treatment

 There are treatments for nicotine dependence, although the majority of the evidence focuses on treatments for cigarette smokers rather than people who use other forms of tobacco (e.g., chew, snus, pipes, hookah, e-cigarettes).
 Evidence-based medicine can double or triple a smoker's chances of quitting successfully.
+Mental health conditions, especially Major depressive disorder, may also impact the success of attempts to quit smoking.

 Medication

 There are eight major evidence-based medications for treating nicotine dependence: bupropion, cytisine (not approved for use in some countries, including the US), nicotine gum, nicotine inhaler, nicotine lozenge/mini-lozenge, nicotine nasal spray, nicotine patch, and varenicline.
 These medications have been shown to significantly improve long-term (i.e., 6-months post-quit day) abstinence rates, especially when used in combination with psychosocial treatment.
 The nicotine replacement treatments (i.e., patch, lozenge, gum) are dosed based on how dependent a smoker is—people who smoke more cigarettes or who smoke earlier in the morning use higher doses of nicotine replacement treatments.
 There is no consensus for remedies for tobacco use disorder among pregnant smokers who also use alcohol and stimulants.